-Mothballs are one of the most popular mice repellents out there and can be purchased easily from online stores or department stores around you.
-So if you settle for the mothball method, you can find supplies easily in your local store.
+- Availability: Mothballs are one of the most popular mice repellents out there and can be easily purchased from online stores or department stores near you.
+So if you settle for the mothball method, you can easily find supplies in your local store.

-And your answer will depend on how consistent you are with the application of mothballs.
-Because using this product consistently is an inexpensive and effective way to get rid of rats and mice.
+In the end, it comes down the question, “Do mothballs keep mice away?”
+The answer will depend on how consistent you are with the application of mothballs because using this product consistently is an inexpensive and effective way to get rid of rats and mice.